COMMITTEE MEETINGS & PROGRESS REPORT

 Pick-up the Report of Final Oral Examination form the day before, or the day of the meeting and give it to your committee chair and committee members for their approval and signatures.
 A majority of the committee members must approve and sign the final dissertation.

-The Student Services Manager will need your abstract, seminar title and logistics at least one week prior to your seminar.
+The Student Services Manager will need your abstract, seminar title and logistics at least two weeks prior to your seminar.

 For the latest information on writing your dissertation, please see the Thesis and Dissertation Guide.
 For information about the electronic submission of your dissertation visit http://gradschool.unc.edu/student/etd/

-All first year Ph.D. students in the BBSP and School of Medicine are required to participate in formal training discussions on the subject of Scientific Ethics that are held annually.
+All first year Ph.D. students in the BBSP and School of Medicine are required to participate in formal training discussions on the subject of Scientific Ethics.

-Four semesters in residence, at least six hours of MCRO 994, writtens, orals, committee approval, prospectus approval, degree candidacy, final orals, public seminar and approved dissertation.
+Four semesters in residence, at least six hours of MCRO 994, written and oral exams, committee approval, dissertation topic approval, publication requirement, final oral exam, seminar and dissertation submission and Graduate School exit survey.
 There are official Graduate School forms for each of these milestones so please notify the Student Services Manager, in advance, of each one.
-You must also apply for graduation by the deadline.
+You must apply for graduation in Connect Carolina and complete a Certification of Program Degree Requirements form and give it to Dixie.

 GRADUATE SCHOOL GUIDEBOOKS

 A part of your student fees goes towards Campus Health Services (CHS); however, not everything is covered at 100%.
-Therefore, the department pays for you to have a 12-month comprehensive plan underwritten by Blue Cross and Blue Shield, and administered by Hill, Chesson, and Associates.
+Therefore, the department pays for you to have a 12-month comprehensive plan (GSHIP) underwritten by Blue Cross and Blue Shield.
 After the initial sign-up period, you will receive policy information and an insurance card.
 You will be asked prior to each sign-up period if you do, or do not want this coverage.

 Since you are not registered during the summer and therefore do not pay the student fees, there will be additional funds in your stipend to cover your summer fees.
 This means you may cover either your Campus Health Services (CHS) fee for each summer session, and/or your student registration fee if you are defending your dissertation and have to be registered for MCRO 994.
 You are responsible for paying these fees with funds that have been provided to for this purpose.

-NOTE: This BCBS health insurance plan is different from the mandatory health plan that UNC now requires of all students.
+NOTE: This BCBS GSHIP health insurance plan is different from the mandatory health plan that UNC requires of all students.
+You must waive out of the mandatory plan each semester or you will be responsible for the premium.

 Rotations into laboratories in year one are meant to acquaint the graduate student with the mentor, the field of research and scientific environment.
 The object is to determine after year one, which particular laboratory will be your field of research for your dissertation.
 Rotations are arranged with the BBSP.
 At the end of your rotations, the BBSP will help formalize your designated lab and transfer your name to our department.

-MD/Ph.D. students are required to take three courses, at least one must be a seminar/tutorial, and to TA once.
+MD/Ph.D. students are required to take three courses, including MCRO 795 and at least one must be a seminar/tutorial, and to TA once.
 The timing of the other activities (prelim exams, committee formation, etc.) is usually accelerated by one year for MD/Ph.D students compared to regular Ph.D. students.

 NC RESIDENCY FOR TUITION PURPOSES & TUITION REMISSION